-Specify the following: (a) the entities that are designated as an OHCDS and how these entities qualify for designation as an OHCDS; (b) the procedures for direct provider enrollment when a provider does not voluntarily agree to contract with a designated OHCDS; (c) the method(s) for assuring that participants have free choice of qualified providers when an OHCDS arrangement is employed, including the selection of providers not affiliated with the OHCDS; (d) the method(s) for assuring that providers that furnish services under contract with an OHCDS meet applicable provider qualifications under the waiver (e) how it is assured that OHCDS contracts with providers meet applicable requirements; and, (f) how financial accountability is assured when an OHCDS arrangement is used: iii.
-Con stracts with MCOs, PIHPs or PAHPs.
-Select one: The State does not contract with MCOs, PIHPs or PAHPs for the provision of waiver services.
-0 The State contracts with a Managed Care Organization(s) (MCOs) and/or prepaid inpatient health plan(s) (PIHP) or prepaid ambulatory health plan(s) (PAHP) under the provisions of §1915(a)(1) of the Act for the delivery of waiver and other services.
+Specify the following: (a) the entities that are designated as an OHCDS and how these entities qualify for designation as an OHCDS; (b) the procedures for direct provider enrollment when a provider does not voluntarily agree to contract with a designated OHCDS; (c) the method(s) for assuring that participants have free choice of qualified providers when an OHCDS arrangement is employed, including the selection of providers not affiliated with the OHCDS; (d) the method(s) for assuring that providers that furnish services under contract with an OHCDS meet applicable provider qualifications under the waiver; (e) how it is assured that OHCDS contracts with providers meet applicable requirements; and, (f) how financial accountability is assured when an OHCDS arrangement is used: iii.
+Coi ntracts with MCOs, PIHPs or PAHPs. • The state does not contract with MCOs, PIHPs or PAHPs for the provision of waiver services.
+0 The state contracts with a Managed Care Organization(s) (MCOs) and/or prepaid inpatient health plan(s) (PIHP) or prepaid ambulatory health plan(s) (PAHP) under the provisions of §1915(a)(1) of the Act for the delivery of waiver and other services.
 Participants may voluntarily elect to receive waiver and other services through such MCOs or prepaid health plans.
-Contracts with these health plans are on file at the State Medicaid agency.
-Describe: (a) the MCOs and/or health plans that furnish services under the provisions of §1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans. \Diamond 0 This waiver is a part of a concurrent §1915(b)/§1915(c) waiver.
+Contracts with these health plans are on file at the state Medicaid agency.
+Describe: (a) the MCOs and/or health plans that furnish services under the provisions of §1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans.
+0 This waiver is a part of a concurrent §1915(b)/§1915(c) waiver.
 Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
 The §1915(b) waiver specifies the types of health plans that are used and how payments to these plans are made.
-0 This waiver is a part of a concurrent 1115/1915(c) waiver.
+0 This waiver is a part of a concurrent ?1115/?1915(c) waiver.
 Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
-The 1115 waiver specifies the types of health plans that are used and how payments to these plans are made. pendix I: F inancial Accountability I-4: Non-Federal Matching Funds (1 of 3) Source(s) of the Non-Federal Share of Computable Waiver Costs.
-Specify the State source or sources rederal share of computable waiver costs.
-Select at least one: opriation of State Tax Revenues to the State Medicaid agency opriation of State Tax Revenues to a State Agency other than the Medicaid Agency. entity of Medic source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the State or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the aid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching ement, and/or, indicate if the funds are directly expended by State agencies as CPEs, as indicated in Item b) Fun Medic Respon H/DDD ds are directly expended by DOH as IGTs for Environmental Accessibility Adaptation, Specialized al Equipment & Supplies, Vehicular Modifications, Assistive Technology, and Personal Emergency use System.
-DHS/MQD transfer FFP for all other waiver services processed through the fiscal agents.
-State Level Source(s) of Funds.
+The ?1115 waiver specifies the types of health plans that are used and how payments to these plans are made. x I: F inancial Accountability I-4: Non-Federal Matching Funds (1 of 3)